 - 6 chicken breasts

-- 12 thin strips of low sodium bacon
+- 12 strips low sodium bacon

-- 1 recipe BBQ Dry Rub
+- ¼ cup BBQ Dry Rub or as needed

 - 3 chunks cherry wood most other smoking hardwoods can be substituted if desired